By ANC History Office Staff

 • Lifelong Learners: anyone beyond school age with the curiosity to learn

 ► Do I have to use these materials on-site at the cemetery?
 Or can I use them at home?
 The materials are designed to be used from anywhere in the world!
-Especially during the current pandemic while the cemetery remains closed to visitors and many people are staying at home and participating in virtual schooling, we encourage you to use them wherever you reside.
-When the cemetery does open to the public in the future, the materials can also be used before, during, and after a visit.
+We encourage you to use them wherever you reside.
+The materials can also be used before, during and after a visit to the cemetery.

-The African American Experience at Arlington National Cemetery module can be accessed here, along with the other Education Program modules.
+The African American History at Arlington National Cemetery module can be accessed here, along with the other Education Program modules.

 Thank you to everyone who participated in the feedback phase.
 Your valuable advice strengthened the materials, and we hope you will utilize them in the coming years!